Arelle/ixbrl-viewer/README.md

 # Javascript Versioning

 The ixbrl-viewer plugin embeds processed XBRL metadata in the HTML that has a specific format read by the JavaScript.
-The metadata produced by version `MAJOR.MINOR.PATCH` is supported by any version of the JavaScript version `MAJOR.MINOR` and >= `PATCH`.
+The metadata produced by a version will be broken if a major version bump is released.
+The new javascript won't necessarily work with older versions of the generated metadata. if a minor version bump is released, then the metadata format was updated, any ixbrl-viewer produced on that minor version will have to use at least that minor version for the javascript.

 # Producing an ixbrl-viewer via the Arelle GUI